iTwin/itwinjs-core/docs/presentation/content/CalculatedPropertiesSpecification.md

 ### Attribute: `type`

 Specifies return type of the calculated property.
+If unsupported type is provided, calculated property won't appear in the property pane.

 |                   |                                              |
 | ----------------- | -------------------------------------------- |